Antibiotics: Types and Side Effects

 Cephalosporins side effects

-Cephalosporins generally cause few side effects.
-Common side effects associated these drugs include: diarrhoea, nausea, mild stomach cramps or upset.
+Cephalosporins are remarkably safe class of antibiotics and usually cause few adverse effects.
+Common side effects include: diarrhoea, nausea, mild stomach cramps or upset.
 Approximately 5–10% of patients with allergic hypersensitivity to penicillins will also have cross-reactivity with cephalosporins.
 Thus, cephalosporin antibiotics are contraindicated in people with a history of allergic reactions (urticaria, anaphylaxis, interstitial nephritis, etc) to penicillins or cephalosporins.

-Fluoroquinolones (fluoridated quinolones) are the newest class of antibiotics.
-Their generic name often contains the root "floxacin".
-They are synthetic antibiotics, and not derived from bacteria.
-Fluoroquinolones belong to the family of antibiotics called quinolones.
+The earliest first-generation medications are referred as quinolones, and newer generations as fluoroquinolones.
 The older quinolones are not well absorbed and are used to treat mostly urinary tract infections.
-The newer fluoroquinolones are broad-spectrum bacteriocidal drugs that are chemically unrelated to the penicillins or the cephalosporins.
-Because of their excellent absorption fluoroquinolones can be administered not only by intravenous but orally as well.
+The fluoroquinolones are broad-spectrum agents with excellent oral bioavailability.
+Because of their high absorption fluoroquinolones can be administered not only intravenously but orally as well.

-Fluoroquinolone grope includes:
+Fluoroquinolone family includes: